alfredapp/gallery-edits/workflows/sylumer/slink/readme.md

 The result takes about a second to generate.
 By default it is copied to the clipboard and pasted to the frontmost app but that behaviour can be changed in the Workflow’s Configuration.

 Either action can be forced with the `sli` and `slc` keywords.
-The former always pastes (inserts the text) while the later always copies.
+The former always pastes (inserts the text) while the latter always copies.
 List all variations with the `slink` keyword.

 ![Listing all variations](images/slink.png)